 Health Benefits of digestive enzymes and who would benefit from using digestive enzymes?

 Anyone experiencing digestive symptoms can likely benefit from digestive enzymes even if your symptoms appear in the large intestine or colon.
 Most often, the root of the problem starts long before the colon.

-It all starts where food is broken down….
+It all starts where food is digested.
 Or in the case of an enzyme deficiency where food is not fully being broken down and thus contributing to a host of digestive symptoms further along the digestive tract.
-Undigested food in the stool and bloating after eating sugar, carbohydrates and starches common symptoms indicating an enzyme deficiency.
+Undigested food in the stool and bloating after eating sugar, carbohydrates, and starches are common symptoms indicating an enzyme deficiency.

-Digestive enzymes for bloating
+Benefits of Digestive enzymes for bloating

-Undigested foods, especially undigested starches are food for opportunistic bacteria to proliferate such as the yeast candida which contributes to those uncomfortable digestive symptoms such as gas and bloating.
-During fermentation a lot of gas is produced due to organisms such as candida fermenting undigested starches.
+Undigested foods, especially unprocessed starches, are food for opportunistic bacteria to increase, such as the yeast candida, contributing to those uncomfortable digestive symptoms such as gas and bloating.
+During fermentation, a lot of gas is produced due to organisms such as candida fermenting undigested starches.